fearlessit/BilliardsComputerVisionEngine/README.md

 ### Detecting table

 Play area consists of flat surface that lays between corners.
 Camera stand should be placed so that it contains as much of table surface as possible.
-Normally this is near roof, near some corner of table.
+Normally this is near roof and near some corner of table.
 Optimal place would be straight over table's middle point, but this is practically impossible because necessary light source for the game blocks view.